Call for proposals for the Fund for Local Cooperation 2023 is open

 - Alignment with Finland’s development policy, the UN's SDGs and the above mentioned priority areas of the FLC Programme

 - Clearly defined expected result(s) including targeted project outputs and outcomes

 - Realistically planned project activities that contribute to the desired results

 - Project budget that is in line with the activities and with the experience of the applicant

 - Experience and management capabilities of the applicant

-Applicants are requested to apply key elements of Finnish development policy and quality standards, namely the Results Based Management (RBM), Human Rights Based Approach to Development (HRBA) and Cross-Cutting Objectives (CCOs) in their project plans.
-They are an important part of the selection criteria for FLC applications.
+- Key elements of Finnish development policy and quality standards, namely the Results Based Management (RBM), Human Rights Based Approach to Development (HRBA) and Cross-Cutting Objectives (CCOs) are included in the project proposals

 Projects are the main target of the FLC.
 The fund can be used for core funding only in special and well-argued cases.

 See the complete selection criteria for FLC applications.

 How to apply?